teusH/MySense/PyCom/README.md

 One may send data via MySense Pi server to RIVM in the Netherlands as well Luftdata in Germany.

 ### measurement data
-The MySense kit will collect measurements from dust (Nova SDS011, Plantower PMSn003 serie and Sensirion SPS30) sensors and meteo (BME280 or BME680 with air quality support) sensors and send this data either via wifi or LoRaWan (TTN) Mosquitto (MQTT) dataconcentrator.
+The MySense kit will collect measurements from dust (Nova SDS011, Plantower PMSn003 serie and Sensirion SPS30) sensors and meteo (BME280 or BME680 with air quality support) sensors and send this data either via wifi or LoRaWan (TTN) Mosquitto (MQTT) dataconcentrator, e.g. `TTN-datacollector.py` with different output backends.
 Dust measurements will be collected over a sample time (default 1 minute) and send to the data concentrator at interval (default 5 minutes) periods of time.
 Fan and laser of the dust sensors will be powered off in the idle periods of time.
 To ease the calibration of dust sensor one is advised to use sensors which beside the mass values also show the PM count values.

 The MySense server will collect this information from the MQTT servers and formward these measurements and meta data to e.g. a MySQL database, spreadsheet or another data stream service.